Welcome to The Cusp: cutting-edge AI news explained in simple English.

-If you're looking to get into animation as a career, you have less than five years.
+If you're looking to get into animation as a career, you probably have less than five years to build your career.

 - DALL-E 2 and other AI art models can now produce a near-infinite variety of illustrations using a simple text prompt.
 By 2025, they'll outperform human artists on every metric.